Pratt & Whitney PW1000G: PW1100G failures

 Indian airline IndiGo reported four incidents involving in-flight engine stall during climb followed by shutdown, which occurred on the 24th, 25th and 26 October 2019.
 The cause of the shutdowns has been traced to problems with the Low-Pressure Turbine (LPT).
-On 1 November 2019 the Indian Directorate General of Civil Aviation (DGCA) asked IndiGo to replace engines on all of the 98 A320 Neo airplanes it currently operates by January 31, 2020 and suggested to defer future deliveries until the existing fleet is re-engined.
+On 1 November 2019 the Indian Directorate General of Civil Aviation (DGCA) asked IndiGo to replace engines on all of the 98 A320neo airplanes it currently operates by January 31, 2020 and suggested to defer future deliveries until the existing fleet is re-engined.
 Later DGCA extended the deadline to May 31, 2020.

 PW1500G failures

-On 13 October 2018, a Swiss A220 engine was shutdown after a faulty O-ring seal on the engine’s fuel oil cooler led to a loss of oil pressure.
+On 13 October 2018, an Airbus A220-100 operated by Swiss International Air Lines had an inflight shutdown of one of its PW1500G engines after a faulty O-ring seal on the engine's fuel oil cooler led to a loss of oil pressure.

-On 25 July 2019, an Airbus A220-300 of Swiss International Air Lines had an engine inflight shutdown (IFSD) and diverted to Paris–Charles de Gaulle.

-The low-pressure compressor of its PW1500G disintegrated while climbing through 32,000 ft.
+On 25 July 2019, an Airbus A220-300 operated by Swiss International Air Lines had an engine failure and diverted to Paris–Charles de Gaulle.
+The low-pressure compressor of one its PW1500G engines disintegrated while climbing through 32,000 ft.

 On 16 September 2019, a similar accident happened just before reaching 35,000 ft and the crew returned to Geneva.
 The inspection has shown that "stage-one rotor in the low-pressure compressor had separated and there was a hole in the compressor case".

-On September 26, 2019 the FAA issued an Airworthiness Directive mandating borescope inspections on the engines.
+On 26 September the FAA issued an Airworthiness Directive mandating borescope inspections on the engines.

-On 15 October 2019, another engine failed and the crew diverted to Paris-Charles de Gaulle, Swiss withdrew its fleet for inspection.
+On 15 October 2019, another engine failed and the crew diverted to Paris-Charles de Gaulle, after which Swiss withdrew its fleet for inspection.
 Swiss returned some aircraft to flight status the same day after engine checks and planned to restore flight operations by 17 October.

-A software update may cause damaging vibrations of fast-moving parts, causing the failures.
+A software update may have caused damaging vibrations of fast-moving parts, leading to the failures.